Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/eog.md

 ```

 ## LookupScopeStatement
-The expression itself is connected to the outer EOG.
+The statement itself is connected to the outer EOG.

 Interesting fields: /